vmware/vic-product/installer/docs/design/ui-plugin-install.md

 - Logging of the plugin install operations should be improved to facilitate debugging.
 - The plugin will be installed without user intervention using the user provided information.
 - If the plugin install succeeds, a confirmation message will be displayed on the Getting Started Page.
 This message will include directions to restart required services for the plugin to be activated in vCenter.
+  - If an API is available to perform the restart, this should also be automated.
 - If the plugin install fails, an error message will be displayed on the Getting Started Page.
 This message will include directions to contact support or link to documentation.
 - In case the plugin install fails or reinstallation is later required, a method to redo the plugin install will be provided from the Getting Started Page.
 - The automated plugin install should also work with the `/register` API endpoint provided by `fileserver`.